UICC's actions on cervical cancer

 Primary prevention

-Building on current momentum to accelerate access and coverage of the HPV vaccine, UICC has conducted a landscaping to explore and increase understanding of the role played by local CSOs in order to further support efforts to increase access to and uptake of HPV vaccination.
+Building on current momentum to accelerate access and coverage of the HPV vaccine, in 2023 UICC conducted a landscaping to explore and increase understanding of the role played by local CSOs in order to further support efforts to increase access to and uptake of HPV vaccination.
+In response to the needs raised by UICC members as part of this landscaping , UICC has developed and delivered a range of tailored and specific opportunities, including funding for CSO-led projects, Virtual Dialogues including 'Navigating Gavi: Supporting CSOs in advancing access to HPV vaccination', training on leadership and storytelling, with new opportunities to come in 2026, including training and funding on implementation research.

 Secondary prevention

 As a consortium partner in the SUCCESS project (Scale-up Cervical Cancer Elimination with Secondary prevention Strategy) from 2019-2023, funded by Unitaid, and led by Expertise France, UICC worked together with Jhpiego to intensify cervical cancer secondary prevention in Burkina Faso, Cote d’Ivoire, Guatemala and the Philippines.
 The SUCCESS project focused upon the implementation and scale-up of innovative technologies (HPV testing, thermal ablation, self-collection) for secondary prevention of cervical cancer.
-As per the activities described above, UICC leveraged all its platforms and opportunities to support global progress.
+In this project, UICC worked with civil society to support national advocacy on secondary prevention, alongside the other pillars of the elimination strategy; to strengthen CSO inclusion in national governance structures; and supporting them across their various roles, including community mobilisation, and awareness-raising.
 UICC has built on the investment in these countries to develop, refine and share resources with its wider and global community and contributed to reaching the milestone of a million women screened in LMICs.

 Access to treatment and palliative care